seanox/pdf-service/manual/Introduction.md

 ### Preview

-TODO:

-Creates a PDF preview of all templates with the annotation `@Resources` in the ClassPath and of all files found for the specified paths, filters and globs.
+Command line tool that creates a PDF preview of all templates with the annotation `@Resources` in the ClassPath and of all files found for the specified paths, filters and globs.

 ```
 java -cp seanox-pdf-tools.jar com.seanox.pdf.Preview <paths/filters/globs> ...